chlokun/SimpleRPC/README.md

 In case of it erroring out, please open an issue featuring the error message and I will try to fix it as soon as possible.

-## Contributing

-Contributions are welcome and encouraged!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
-Please make sure to follow the existing code style and include tests for any new features or changes.

 ## Support

 If you want to support my work, just star the repo and follow me on GitHub.
 Im not the type of person who asks for money.